-- To represent the interests of the unmanned vehicle systems community of industry, academia, government, military, and other interested persons to the public, the private sector, other non-profit groups and policy-makers.
+- To represent our community’s interests to the public, the media, the private sector, other non-profit groups and policy-makers.

-- To assist Canadians in unmanned vehicle systems community to achieve leadership in research, development, application, and operations.
+- To assist Canadians to achieve leadership roles in research, development, application, and operations.

-Key, immediate goals for USC to attain by December 31, 2018:
+Key, immediate goals for USC-STC to attain by December 31, 2018: